User Research Project

 Qualitative research in the form of interviews with a relevant sample of users was conducted.

-Participant Selection Criteria: The primary condition for user selection was that participants had visited and navigated through MANGO’s online store at least once.
+Participant Selection Criteria: The primary condition for user selection was that participants had visited and navigated through MANGOโs online store at least once.

 Starting Hypothesis

-- Overly Complex Registration: An extensive registration process involving too many steps contributes to a high drop-off rate.
+- OVERLY COMPLEX REGISTRATION: An extensive registration process involving too many steps contributes to a high drop-off rate.

-- Browsing Without Purchase Intent: Users often visit the online store with no intention of making a purchase.
+- BROWSING WITHOUT PURCHASE INTENT: Users often visit the online store with no intention of making a purchase.

-- Trust Issues: Lack of transparency and unclear product or policy information generate mistrust or insecurity, further increasing abandonment.
+- TRUST ISSUES: Lack of transparency and unclear product or policy information generate mistrust or insecurity, further increasing abandonment.

 User Personas: Main Characteristics